digidem/mapeo-crypto/README.md

 #### `km.getIdentityBackupCode()`

-Generate a backup code for the `identityKey`.
+Generate a backup code for the `rootKey`.
 The backup code will be a 30-character string, starting with the letter `M`.
-It encodes the identity key and can be used to recover the identity key on another device.
+It encodes the root key and can be used to recover the root key on another device.
 It should be treated as a secure password: someone with access to a backup code can impersonate the identity of the holder.